-Here's what the Repair Protection Agreement\ includes:
+Here's what the Repair Protection Agreement includes:

-- ☑ Expert service by experienced service technicians trusted in millions of homes every year. - ☑ Unlimited service and no charge for parts and labor on all covered repairs. - ☑ Product replacement up to \$1500 if your covered product can't be fixed. - ☑ Discount of 25% from regular price of service and related installed parts not covered by the agreement. - ✓ Fast help by phone phone support from a service agent on all products to help troubleshoot problems.
-Think of us as a "talking owner's manual."
+- ☑ Expert service by our 10,000 professional repair specialists - ☑ Unlimited service and no charge for parts and labor on all covered repairs - ☑ Product replacement up to \$1500 if your covered product can't be fixed - ☑ Discount of 25% from regular price of service and related installed parts not covered by the agreement; also, 25% off regular price of preventive maintenance check

 Once you purchase the Repair Protection Agreement, a simple phone call is all that it takes for you to schedule service.
-You can call anytime day or night.
+You can call anytime day or night, or schedule a service appointment online.

 The Repair Protection Agreement is a risk-free purchase.
 If you cancel for any reason during the product warranty period, we will provide a full refund.
 Or, a prorated refund anytime after the product warranty period expires.
-Purchase your Repair protection Agreement today!
+Purchase your Repair Protection Agreement today!

 Some limitations and exclusions apply.
-For prices and additional information call 1-800-827-6655.
+For prices and additional information in the U.S.A. call 1-800-827-6655.